Chang-Yu-Chang/ecoprospector/docs/source/index.rst

 * **Consumer-resource dynamics**: virtual microbial species with idiosyncratic metabolic properties interact with others in a community through secretion and uptakes.
 Microbial community dynamics can be adjusted using a wide range of paramaters
 * **Batch-culture**: the community generation is divided into serial batch culture with a tunable incubation time and number of generations.
 * **Community function**: any arbitrarily designed community functions can be under selection.
-* **Selection matrix**: the selection regimes (i.e., which parental communitues to select and how to seed the offspring communities) are standardized by selection matrix at each time point.
+* **Selection matrix**: the selection regimes (i.e., which parental communitues to select and how to seed the offspring communities) are standardized by selection matrix at the end of each generation.
 * **Pertubations**: at end of any generation the top performing community can be replicated and copies can be be perturbed simulating possibe manipulations (i.e single-species invasions, resource-shifts, bottle-necking etc).
 * **Modular protocol design**: the feature mentioned above can be assembled in any combination to form a user designed experimental protocol.